Binggrae: 2000–present

 In April 2003, Binggrae made a business alliance with Samyang Foods, and moved its ramen business to Pulmuone in the same month.
 As of 2010, around 5.3 billion bottles of Banana Flavored Milk have been sold across the country.
 Binggrae acquired Haitai Ice Cream Co., Ltd. March 2020.
 As a result of the acquisition, Binggrae now holds 40.7% of the South Korean Ice cream market, and sales rose 19.6% in 2021 to 1.14 trillion won (US$949 million).
 Additionally, 70% of South Korean Ice cream exports to the United States were Binggrae products as of 2020.
 December 2021, Binggrae started working with ramen manufacturer Paldo to re-launch their ramen.

-Binggrae acquired Haitai Ice Cream backed by an argument to the Fair Trade Commission that it should greenlight the acquisition proposal because it would block Lotte Confectionery from monopolizing the South Korean ice cream market and raising prices.
+Binggrae acquired Haitai Ice Cream backed by an argument to the Korea Fair Trade Commission that it should greenlight the acquisition proposal because it would block Lotte Confectionery from monopolizing the South Korean ice cream market and raising prices.
 After the acquisition, Binggrae increased ice cream prices (effectively annulling their promise).
 Binggrae raised the prices of products such as "Together" and "Melona" by 25 percent.
 Its rival Lotte Confectionery also increased the prices of some of its products by the same percentage, thus making the ice cream market more expensive.
 Binggrae justified the price hikes with rising costs of imported materials.
 The company was fined 135 billion won for price fixing in 2022.

 Marketing

 In the late 1980s to mid 1990s, Binggrae relied on television advertisements to spread its products.
-It promoted urijib ramen by advertising it as the first ramen to contain tocopherol (1986), and promoted its "new" ramen by advertising it as a chemical free ramen (1996).
+It promoted urijib (우리집) ramen by advertising it as the first ramen to contain tocopherol (1986), and promoted its "new" ramen by advertising it as a chemical free ramen (1996).
 Recently, Binggrae has turned to Korean idols and actors to promote its products.
 It promoted "super cone" with the Kpop group Wanna One in 2018, and estimated its sales would reach 10 billion won in sales by the end of the year, its Banana Flavored Milk with actor Ju Ji-hoon in 2021, and its Yoplait products with actress Lee Se-young starting in 2022.
-In order to compete with other food and beverage corporations, Binggrae has created its own "in-universe" with a backstory and characters.
+To compete with other food and beverage corporations, Binggrae has created its own "in-universe" with a backstory and characters.
 According to the JoongAng Ilbo, Binggrae has made Prince Binggraeus, a character, "the embodiment of Binggrae's identity".
 Prince Binggraeus is stylized to make parts of his outfit resemble and represent its products.
 For example, he carries a staff that is partially made of Melona and the tip being their crab snack kkotgerang (꽃게랑).
-Due to the "in-universe" advertisement campaign, Binggrae became the first South Korean food and beverage company to accumulate over 100,000 subscribers on Youtube.
+Due to the "in-universe" advertisement campaign, Binggrae became the first South Korean food and beverage company to accumulate over 100,000 subscribers on YouTube.